theegolf/Q-Commerce-Analysis/readme.md

                     </ul>
                     <ul>
                         <li>
-                            <b>Email</b> proves highly effective for engaging active users and new member acquisition, delivering strong ROI between 115.67-121.17% with competitive conversion rates (9.40-10.13%) and reasonable CPAs (\$52-56).
+                            <b>Email</b> proves highly effective for engaging active users and new member acquisition, delivering strong ROI between 115.67-121.17% with competitive conversion rates (9.40-10.13%) and reasonable CPAs ($52-56).
 The channel dominates engagement metrics across all platforms, achieving CTR rates of 10.08-13.66%, with particularly outstanding performance in new user engagement at 13.66% CTR.
-However, it shows significant limitations for dormant user reactivation, recording the lowest ROI at 58.23% and the highest CPA at \$70.40.
+However, it shows significant limitations for dormant user reactivation, recording the lowest ROI at 58.23% and the highest CPA at $70.40.
 This performance profile positions it as the optimal channel for expanding an active membership base, but it is unsuitable for re-engagement campaigns.
                         </li>
                     </ul>
                     <ul>
                         <li>
-                            <b>SMS</b> delivers consistent moderate performance across most segments, with balanced CPA (\$49-67), ROI (78.61-107.06%), and CTR (8.90-11.40%) metrics.
-The channel's strength lies in the premium segment, where it achieves impressive results with 11.60% CVR, 107.06% ROI, and competitive \$50.86 CPA.
+                            <b>SMS</b> delivers consistent moderate performance across most segments, with balanced CPA ($49-67), ROI (78.61-107.06%), and CTR (8.90-11.40%) metrics.
+The channel's strength lies in the premium segment, where it achieves impressive results with 11.60% CVR, 107.06% ROI, and a competitive $50.86 CPA.
 The performance of the premium segment significantly outpaces other channels, establishing SMS as the preferred channel for high-value customer acquisition and premium membership conversions.
                         </li>
                     </ul>
                     <ul>
                         <li>
                             <b>Social Media</b> demonstrates more modest engagement rates with CTR ranging 7.68-9.88%, positioning it behind other channels in initial user attraction.
 It achieves a competitive conversion performance of around 8.59%-11.86%.
-Social Media's key advantage lies in cost-effective inactive user reactivation, offering the lowest CPA at \$49.16 compared to competitors (\$65.39-77.63) while achieving the highest inactive user CVR at 11.86% versus others (5.93-11.06%).
+Social Media's key advantage lies in cost-effective inactive user reactivation, offering the lowest CPA at $49.16 compared to competitors ($65.39-77.63) while achieving the highest inactive user CVR at 11.86% versus others (5.93-11.06%).
 This lower CPA makes Social Media the most economical choice for reactivating dormant users in membership drive campaigns.
                         </li>
                     </ul>
                 </td>